Babuperumana/deepinfra2api/README.md

 - openai/whisper-tiny
 - meta-llama/Llama-3.3-70B-Instruct

-## 部署
+## Deployment

-此项目配置了GitHub Actions CI/CD，会自动将镜像推送到GitHub Container Registry (GHCR)。
+GitHub Actions CI/CD is configured for this project and will automatically push the image to GitHub Container Registry (GHCR).

-This project was created using `bun init` in bun v1.2.20.
+> This project was created using `bun init` on Bun v1.2.20.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.